MatMath/jobApplicationTracking/readme.md

 $ npm test

 ### Flow:
-Post new Company,
-Post new Recruiters,
+Login via passport -> Get the Data -> Store user data into a User Container of MongoDB.
+Get the User (Cie, Recru, List) name from his profile.
+(Based on the parsed email?)

+Option on the DB:
+- CRUD new Company
+- CRUD new Recruiters
-Add new listing link with Cie and Recruiters.
+- CRUD new listing

-Querry:
+Query:
-Done - Get all cie, Recruiters, list todo - Extract Cie Gps?
+todo - Extract Cie Gps?

 ## Todo:
 - (See issue)
-- Link Cie & Recruteurs to New posting
+- Link Cie & Recruiters to New posting
 - Deployment script
 - Front-end to retrieve / input data.
 - Passport security?